President & CEO

 He holds a Bachelor of Arts and Sciences and a Master of Business Administration from the Joseph L. Rotman School of Management, University of Toronto, where he was an Executive-in-Residence and served on the Dean’s Advancement Board.
 His volunteer activities have included the University of Toronto’s Alumni Association from which he received the Arbor Award in 2001 in recognition of his commitment to the University.
 He has also worked with not-for-profit organizations such as Gilda’s Club which supports cancer patients and Sheena’s Place which provides assistance to young people with anorexia and bulimia.

-Emma Pavlov is Executive Vice President, responsible for Human Resources, Organizational Development and Michener Operations at University Health Network.
+Emma Pavlov is Executive Vice President, responsible for Human Resources and Organizational Development at University Health Network.
 As Chief People Officer, Emma’s responsibilities include all aspects of strategic human resource management, organizational development, labour relations and culture.
-Emma also oversees operations at the Michener Institute of Education at UHN.

 Emma holds a Bachelor of Arts in psychology and sociology and an MBA from Royal Roads University.
 She teaches at the Schulich School of Business at York University and is the Program Director for a Masters Certificate in Healthcare Management at the Schulich Executive Education Centre.